 2. Why is the Acropolis called ‘Sacred Hill’?

-Ancient Greece had many Sanctuaries, five of which were sacred areas in Greece: Delphi, Athens, Eleusina, Olympia in Peloponnese, and Delos island near Mykonos.
+Ancient Greece had many Sanctuaries, five of which were sacred areas in Greece:

 After the joined Greeks’ victory against the Persians, the Athenians were becoming more and more powerful.
 Athens, a member of the victorious Greek city-state alliance (the Delian Alliance, from the island of Delos near Mykonos), became a leader, and the other cities started paying taxes to Athens.

 Besides the Temples, a gigantic 12-meter-high statue of Athena was created by Pheidias inside the Parthenon, using ivory and gold.
-The statue was removed by the Romans in the 5th century AD, some 1000 years later than after it was erected.
+The statue was removed by the Romans in the 5th century CE, some 1000 years later than after it was erected.
 A rumor says that it was transferred to Constantinople in the 10th century.

 There is no trace left of this statue today but there are several small-scale Roman copies like the ones in Lenormant and Pergamon.
 One Roman replica, the Varvakios Athena – not the most accurate though as it misses the figures carved on the base – can be seen in the National Archaeological Museum in Athens.